GreenWaves-Technologies/pmsis_api/docs/mainpage.md

 Introduction
 ============

 The PMSIS API is a set of low-level drivers which any operating system can implement to provide a common layer to upper layers.
-Together with the PMSIS BSP, it provides a full stack of drivers, allowing the development of applications portable accros a wide rage of operating systems.
+Together with the PMSIS BSP, it provides a full stack of drivers, allowing the development of applications portable across a wide range of operating systems.

 Conventions
 ===========